Google Search Operators -- 8 Popular and Useful Commands

 Understanding how websites interact with Google is the key to SEO.
 Google offers site owners a number of different search operator commands called operators that can help them monitor their websites and their SEO progress.
 These Google search operators and commands are simple to use and are just plugged directly into the standard search box.

 Here are some useful SEO tasks that site owners can complete using a few simple Google search operators.

 Check how many pages have been indexed

-Knowing how many pages Google has indexed is important for making sure that each page of of the site is capable of showing up on SERPs and driving traffic to the website.
-If all the of pages have not been indexed it might indicate a number of different situations such as:
+Knowing how many pages Google has indexed is important for making sure that each page of the site is capable of showing up on SERPs and driving traffic to the website.
+If all of the pages have not been indexed it might indicate a number of different situations such as: